WEEKLY SCHEDULER

 APRIL

-4/4: tunes: The String Queens, tunes: Ballister, Bach cello, Orange Grove Dance
+4/4: tunes: The String Queens, tunes: Ballister, Bach cello, Orange Grove Dance, DC History Conference, Madams of DC, Lofi Fridays at MLK library, books & blossoms, film: Join or Die

-4/11: NMWA Spring Gala, tunes: The War & Treaty, tunes: Jennifer Koh, violin, Poetry Slam at O St Museum, tunes: Assholeparade / Triac / Pilau / Skallar, dance: Through Fish Eyes
+4/11: NMWA Spring Gala, tunes: The War & Treaty, tunes: Jennifer Koh, violin, Poetry Slam at O St Museum, tunes: Assholeparade / Triac / Pilau / Skallar, dance: Through Fish Eyes, Art of Pink, vibe to ethiopian funk music, spoken word poetry, Pink Art, garden supply pop-up

 4/18: tunes: Rich Amiri